 Another one might be construction.
 Financials is a big one because most builders that come to us when we actually look at their accounts they're not fully across their financials.
 So we give them the systems that allow them to produce accurate financial reports every month so that they know exactly where they are in terms of of their business.

 You've got to be early enough.
 Good double digit margin and then we can scale the revenue and and really work this thing.
-And yeah, that's, that's how you get the best out of life.
+And yeah, that's how you get the best out of life.

 Kevin Weitzel: So it sounds like you are implementing in OKR scenario for them.
 I mean, objective and key results tactic.
 You know, where they have an objective of where they want to be, but to get those key results, they have to instigate, you know option a, B, C, D, and put them into place and have those operations.